bregydoc/gtranslate/README.md

 # gtranslate

-Google translate API for unlimited and free translations
+Google translate API for unlimited and free translations.
+This project was inspired by [google-translate-api](https://github.com/matheuss/google-translate-api).

 # Install